Atharv-Bandekar/fake-review/README.md

 install all the required packages:

-pip install uv
+pip install uv -> install uv

-uv sync
+uv sync -> to synce all the dependancies

+uv add <package_name> -> to add new package

+uv run scriptname -> to run scripts without activating virtual environment